 When there are dark spots or age spots (hyperpigmentation) present, the retinol can help to reduce that former sun damage (photoaging) for more radiant skin that glows with health.

 Retinol Side Effects/Considerations

-Retinol is very well tolerated by most people’s skin.
+Retinol is well tolerated by most people’s skin (but not all).
 When you first start using retinol, you may notice some redness, itchiness, peeling, or sensitivity in the skin.
 That will decrease over a few weeks once your skin gets used to the new ingredient.

 Just make sure you use an effective moisturizer in your routine to compensate for this new skin turnover.
-It may be helpful not to use retinol every day at first.
-Just start with a routine of every few days or every other day to make sure your skin isn’t experiencing unpleasant side effects and will adjust to retinol accordingly, so you don’t have those side effects anymore.
+It may be helpful to ease into it as well.
+Before using daily, start with a routine of every few days or every other day to make sure your skin isn’t experiencing unpleasant side effects.
+If you’re skin is handling the retinol well, you can move up to using more frequently.

 It’s imperative, as well, that you use an SPF of at least 30 on your face daily.
-The skin can become a little more sensitive and reactive to the sun when it’s introduced to a retinol product.
+Your skin can will become more sensitive to the sun when it’s introduced to a retinol product.
 It’s very easy to incorporate the right sunscreen into your skincare routine in the morning and reapply a couple of times throughout the day if you are going to be in the sun.
 Extra sun sensitivity from retinol is common, so protect your skin accordingly.

 The only people who should avoid high potency retinol are those with extremely sensitive skin or conditions like rosacea.
 Sensitive skin people can get their face or body used to retinols but may want to start with a lower potency percentage, as their skin acclimates to the product with retinol.